These trees produce a compound, juglone, that hinders the growth of many plants near those

 control existing weeds, so it is important to eliminate standing

-weeds before applying.
+weeds before application.
 Follow label directions carefully to

 avoid injury to the crops you are growing.